ontodev/robot/docs/reason.md

 ### Axiom Generator Error

 The input for the `--axiom-generators` option must be one or more space-separated valid axiom generators, [listed above](/reason#axiom-generators).

+### No equivalent class axioms are allowed

+This is raised if equivalence between two classes is detected, and robot is configured to throw an error here.

+In many cases, inferring equivalence between two classes is usually a sign that something has gone wrong.
+Sometimes we want to avoid equivalence between named classes at all (in the case of OBO, where we strive for orthogonality).
+Users will likely want to configure this behavior.
+This can be done through `--equivalent-classes-allowed` (shorthand `-e`).

+The options are:

+ * all: always allow
+ * none: never allow
+ * asserted-only: allow asserted equivalence, but throw an error if equivalence is inferred